kubermatic/machine-controller/README.md

 # Features
 ## What works
-- Creation of worker nodes on AWS, Digitalocean, Openstack, Azure, Google Cloud Platform, VMWare Vsphere, Hetzner cloud and Kubevirt (experimental)
+- Creation of worker nodes on AWS, Digitalocean, Openstack, Azure, Google Cloud Platform, VMWare Vsphere, Linode, Hetzner cloud and Kubevirt (experimental)
 - Using Ubuntu, CoreOS/RedHat ContainerLinux or CentOS 7 distributions (not all distributions work on all providers)

 ## What does not work